rustyeddy/moni/README.md

 We do not collect any content from the Reachability test and hence we do not have any additional links to crawl.

+## Software Details

+In support of our Crawl capability this software has a _REST API service_ and a periodic website walking service.